Teenager kidnapped from Georgia home by armed robbers

 He said one of the robbers also shot the family's dog.

-She was last seen wearing blue and gray Star Wars pajama bottoms and a superhero shirt, when she was bundled out of her home, police said.
+They said she was wearing blue and gray Star Wars pajamas bottoms and a blue and gray "superhero" shirt when she was bundled out of her home.

 "The investigation is fluid," Richards said.